How to Fix Emails Not Working After a WordPress Migration?

 Implement SPF, DKIM, and DMARC Records

 SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail), and DMARC (Domain-based Message Authentication, Reporting, and Conformance) are email authentication protocols that help improve email security and deliverability.
-These records verify that your emails are coming from a legitimate source, which prevents your messages from being marked as spam or phishing.

 • DKIM: Adds a digital signature to your emails to prove they haven’t been tampered with.